dkorytov/lightcone_resample/PARAM_DESCRIPTION.md

 * `mtree_list`
   * If defined in the param file, the script ignores `mtree_ptrn` and `mtree_num` and loads AlphaQ merger trees from this (extremely) long explicit list of files.
-This was required because the merger trees were split up to help load balance Galactiucs.
+This was required because the merger trees were split up into new files to help load balance Galactiucs.
 Galacticus was taking days(?) to run through some very long trees, so these trees were isolated and submitted as long jobs.
+These new files don't have a simple pattern to them, so an explicit list of files was easier to deal with.

 * `output_index_only`
   * Should be set to `true`.
 If set, it doesn't calculate the slope